A Highly Interactive Training Course On

 By the end of this training course, participants will be able to:

-• Understand the function of the international organizations such as IMO, OCIMF, MTCOT, ICS & IAPH)
+• Understand the role of international organizations including IMO, OCIMF, MTCOT, ICS, and IAPH

-• Familiarize with the Safety Management Systems (SMSs), including complementary tools and processes such as permits to work & risk assessment
+• Familiarize with Safety Management Systems (SMS), permits to work, and risk assessment tools

-• Know Marine terminal administration and the critical importance of the tanker/terminal interface
+• Understand marine terminal administration and the tanker/terminal operational interface

 Who is this Training Course for?